freeCodeCamp/guide/src/pages/articles/html/comments-in-html/index.md

 ---
-title: Comments In HTML
+title: Comments in HTML
 ---
-## Comments In HTML
+## Comments in HTML

 This is a stub.
 [Help our community expand it](https://github.com/freecodecamp/guides/tree/master/src/pages/articles/html/comments-in-html/index.md).